For at least the next ten days, our chances of getting a flight were nil.

 There are countless possibilities for its exploration.
 That was why the expeditions of many of the divers on the Sea Dive took several days.

 Jim returns to his hotel base with a fuss comparable to his departure.
-It leaves the unloading of the boat in charge of the hotel employees.
-Instead, he learns for the umpteenth time about the underwater situation of Okikawa Maru, Tangat, Akitsushima and company.
+He leaves the unloading of the boat to the hotel employees.

 In reality, he has little or no interest in that repetition of other people's experiences, he proclaims without any embarrassment: “okay guys, I can see that you're still having all the adrenaline.